subhashsubramanian/Create-Google-Classrooms-with-Apps-script/README.md

 # Create Google Classrooms in bulk- for G-suite Administrator only
-a an apps script that creates classrooms from data in a google spreadsheet
+an apps script that creates classrooms from data in a google spreadsheet

 ## How to use ?
 In a Google spreadsheet, in Sheet1 (leave the name as Sheet1) enter course details as below.